Student Accommodation Costs UK 2026/27

 How much should I budget for bills on top of rent?

-What's the most expensive city for students in the UK?
+What is the most expensive city for student accommodation?

-Can I get help if my maintenance loan doesn't cover my costs?
+Can I get help if my maintenance loan does not cover my costs?

-Find the best letting agents, PBSA providers, and halls in your city — with honest reviews and local pricing details.
+Find the best letting agents, PBSA providers and halls in your city with honest reviews and local pricing detail.

 Explore all accommodation optionsLocal accommodation cost guides by city

-Each city guide includes local pricing detail, the best-value areas to live, and our picks for the top letting agencies in that city.
+Each city guide covers local pricing, the best-value areas to live and our picks for the top letting agencies in that city.